coatl/redparse/README.txt

 Array, and their subnodes can be addressed by numeric index, just like normal Arrays.
 However, many subnodes want to have names as well, thus most (but not all) array slots within the various Node classes have names.
-The general rule is that Node slots may contain a Node, a VarNameToken, a plain Array, a String, or nil.
+The general rule is that Node slots may contain a Node, a plain Array, a String, or nil.
 However, many cases are more specific than that.
 Specific Node classes are documented briefly below in this format:

  NodeName          #comments describing node
                     (slot1: Type, slot2: Type)